-Once absorbed, the distribution volume of Isosorbide Dinitrate is 2 to 4 L/kg, and this volume is cleared at the rate of 2 to 4 L/min, so Isosorbide Dinitrate's half-life in serum is about an hour.
-Since the clearance exceeds hepatic blood flow, considerable extrahepatic metabolism must also occur.
-Clearance is affected primarily by denitration to the 2-mononitrate (15 to 25%) and the 5-mononitrate (75 to 85%).
+Once absorbed, the volume of distribution of Isosorbide Dinitrate is 2 L/kg to 4 L/kg, and this volume is cleared at the rate of 2 L/min to 4 L/min, so ISDN's half-life in serum is about an hour.
+Since the clearance exceeds hepatic blood flow, considerable extra hepatic metabolism must also occur.
+Clearance is affected primarily by denitration to the 2-mononitrate (15% to 25%) and the 5-mononitrate (75% to 85%).

 The daily dose-free interval sufficient to avoid tolerance to organic nitrates has not been well defined.
 Studies of nitroglycerin (an organic nitrate with a very short half-life) have shown that daily dose-free intervals of 10 to 12 hours are usually sufficient to minimize tolerance.
-Daily dose-free intervals that have succeeded in avoiding tolerance during trials of moderate doses (e.g., 30 mg) of immediate-release Isosorbide Dinitrate have generally been somewhat longer (at least 14 hours), but this is consistent with the longer half-lives of ISDN and its active metabolites.
+Daily dose-free intervals that have succeeded in avoiding tolerance during trials of moderate doses ( e.g., 30 mg) of immediate-release ISDN have generally been somewhat longer (at least 14 hours), but this is consistent with the longer half-lives of ISDN and its active metabolites.

 Few well-controlled clinical trials of organic nitrates have been designed to detect rebound or withdrawal effects.
-In one such trial, however, subjects receiving nitroglycerin had less exercise tolerance at the end of the daily dose-fiee interval than the parallel group receiving placebo.
-The incidence, magnitude, and clinical significance of similar phenomena in patients receiving Isosorbide Dinitrate have not been studied.
+In one such trial, however, subjects receiving nitroglycerin had less exercise tolerance at the end of the daily dose-free interval than the parallel group receiving placebo.
+The incidence, magnitude, and clinical significance of similar phenomena in patients receiving ISDN have not been studied.

-In clinical trials, immediate-release oral ISDN has been administered in a variety of regimens, with total daily doses ranging from 30 mg to 480 mg.
-Controlled trials of single oral doses of ISDN have demonstrated effective reductions in exercise-related angina for up to 8 hours.
+In clinical trials, immediate-release oral Isosorbide Dinitrate has been administered in a variety of regimens, with total daily doses ranging from 30 mg to 480 mg.
+Controlled trials of single oral doses of Isosorbide Dinitrate have demonstrated effective reductions in exercise-related angina for up to 8 hours.
 Anti-anginal activity is present about 1 hour after dosing.

-From large, well-controlled studies of other nitrates, it is reasonable to believe that the maximal achievable daily duration of anti-anginal effect from ISDN is about 12 hours.
-No dosing regimen for ISDN has, however, ever actually been shown to achieve this duration of effect.
-One study of 8 patients administered a pretitrated dose (average 27.5 mg) of immediate-release ISDN at 0800, 1300, and 1800 hours for 2 weeks, revealed that significant anti-anginal effectiveness was discontinuous and totaled about 6 hours in a 24 hour period.
+From large, well-controlled studies of other nitrates, it is reasonable to believe that the maximal achievable daily duration of anti-anginal effect from Isosorbide Dinitrate is about 12 hours.
+No dosing regimen for Isosorbide Dinitrate, however, has ever actually been shown to achieve this duration of effect.
+One study of 8 patients, who were administered a pretitrated dose (average 27.5 mg) of immediate-release ISDN at 0800, 1300, and 1800 hours for 2 weeks, revealed that significant anti-anginal effectiveness was discontinuous and totaled about 6 hours in a 24 hour period.

 Indications and Usage for Isosorbide Dinitrate

-Isosorbide Dinitrate Tablets, USP (Oral) are indicated for the prevention of angina pectoris due to coronary artery disease.
-The onset of action of immediate-release oral ISDN is not sufficiently rapid for this product to be useful in aborting an acute anginal episode.
+Isosorbide Dinitrate tablets are indicated for the prevention of angina pectoris due to coronary artery disease.
+The onset of action of immediate-release oral Isosorbide Dinitrate is not sufficiently rapid for this product to be useful in aborting an acute anginal episode.

-Allergic reactions to organic nitrates are extremely rare, but they do occur.
-Isosorbide Dinitrate Tablets, USP (oral) are contraindicated in patients who are allergic to ISDN or any of its other ingredients.
+Isosorbide Dinitrate tablets are contraindicated in patients who are allergic to Isosorbide Dinitrate or any of its ingredients.